1997sck/python_projects/SpaceShooter_game/README.md

                                       Navigate to the project folder in command prompt

                                 Run the executable named spaceShooter inside the extracted file.

+                                    Output generate game window Now we can Play SpaceShooter game